-Dara O'Briain has a routine in one of his stand-up shows in which he describes receiving a letter of complaint from a gay-rights campaign after making a joke about Elton John writing the score for a musical version of Billy Elliot because "he saw a little of himself in Billy Elliot", which accused him of contributing to "a culture of violence against gay men."
+- Dara O'Briain has a routine in one of his stand-up shows in which he describes receiving a letter of complaint from a gay-rights campaign after making a joke about Elton John writing the score for a musical version of Billy Elliot because "he saw a little of himself in Billy Elliot", which accused him of contributing to "a culture of violence against gay men."
 It's played with in that O'Briain, while clearly finding their specific accusation a bit ludicrous ("their previous target was Robert Mugabe ... and now me."), initially describes his defensive reaction before conceding that the complaint had a point, he had no real defence for it and as an Irishman he's benefited quite a bit from increased politically correct attitudes so really doesn't have much cause to complain about them.
 He also goes on to point out that a lot of typical defences of politically incorrect material from stand-up comedians such as "civil rights, comedy's obligation to say the difficult thing and freedom of speech" tend to sound a bit lofty and pretentious for what are, most of the time, basically dick jokes.

-While joking about her experiences in the Deep South, Rene Hicks stated that she doesn't respond to the N-Word, as she prefers "Mahogany-American".
+- While joking about her experiences in the Deep South, Rene Hicks stated that she doesn't respond to the N-Word, as she prefers "Mahogany-American".
 She immediately jokes that all the white people in the audience were probably looking around going "Did they change their name again!?"

-In another, several characters (most notably Willow) are ambivalent about fighting a Native American spirit seeking revenge due to the atrocities committed against his people, despite the fact that he's killing innocent people who had nothing to do with said atrocities.
+- In "Pangs", several characters (most notably Willow) are ambivalent about fighting a Native American spirit seeking revenge due to the atrocities committed against his people, despite the fact that he's killing innocent people who had nothing to do with said atrocities.
 It takes an epic The Reason You Suck speech from Spike to goad them into action.

-Wesley once appeared with a black eye after saving a pair of power walkers from being devoured by a Hacklar demon.
+- Wesley once appeared with a black eye after saving a pair of power walkers from being devoured by a Hacklar demon.
 The injury wasn't inflicted by the demon.

 Wesley: Apparently she felt I'd disrespected the Hacklar's culture by killing it.

 - In the fifth season Harmony proves to be extremely accepting of cultural differences, arguing in defense of a cultural imperative to dismember virgins, and bringing a live camel into the office so Angel could slaughter it and offer pieces of it to their clients.
 Of course, she doesn't have a soul.

-Season one had an episode called "Sense and Sensitivity" which gleefully parodied this trope.
+- Season one had an episode called "Sense and Sensitivity" which gleefully parodied this trope.
 A demon used magic to cause the L.A.P.D. to become politically correct beyond the point of lunacy, not only in order to control them, but to cause general mayhem.
 In a day, all the police are "sharing their feelings", that is, babbling incoherently and pathetically about all the injustice and pain in the world, and showing weakness and an aversion to violence in front of hardened criminals.
 The entire precinct is almost overrun.

-Then we have Angel's own Berserk Button regarding the politically correct attitude thinking that vampires sleep in coffins - it's actually an offensive stereotype that seemingly originated solely from Dracula's own weirdness, and doesn't remotely apply to anyone else.
+- Then we have Angel's own Berserk Button regarding the politically correct attitude thinking that vampires sleep in coffins - it's actually an offensive stereotype that seemingly originated solely from Dracula's own weirdness, and doesn't remotely apply to anyone else.

-In an episode of All in the Family, Archie did this intentionally.
+- In an episode of All in the Family, Archie did this intentionally.
 When a black man said that Hispanic people tended to avoid birth control, Archie responded, "Well ain't that the black calling the kettle pot?"

-There was an episode where Elliot had apparently been practically assaulted for singing "Swing Low, Sweet Chariot" at a karaoke, and outright told she, as a white person, could never try to sing that song.
+- There was an episode where Elliot had apparently been practically assaulted for singing "Swing Low, Sweet Chariot" at a karaoke, and outright told she, as a white person, could never try to sing that song.
 At the end of the episode she does again and is given a murderous look by a black doctor.

-Another episode featured JD on a first date with his new girlfriend (who is black).
+- Another episode featured JD on a first date with his new girlfriend (who is black).
 During the date they end up at the hospital and JD orders a resident to do something trivial before laughing about it...

 In JD's head: Ah!
 I just said "slave" to my new, black girlfriend!